armand1m/papercut/README.md

 Once Papercut hits a page, it stores the payload locally in order to reuse it for subsequent executions.
 This reduces the need for network requests.

-**Note:** when scraping for a huge amount of pages, be careful about disk space.
+**Note:** when scraping a big amount of pages, be mindful about disk space.

 ### Cached Geosearch